Skip to main content

 Help us create the new ideas that will shape the next economic paradigm.

-By supporting LSE, you will power research that reimagines the relationship between markets, government and society.
+By joining Johannes and other philanthropists in supporting LSE, you will power research that reimagines the relationship between markets, government and society.

 If you would like to discuss how you could partner with us to shape our work on political economy, contact us at shapingtheworld@lse.ac.uk.